-The angel answered, "The Holy Spirit -God himself-will come upon you, and the power of the Most High will overshadow you.
+The angel answered, "The Holy Spirit-God himself-will come on you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.
-For nothing is impossible with God."
+For no word from God will ever fail.
+He can make it happen."